YehiaMedhat000/Writings/Study_protocol.md

 |---|---|---|
 | questions | Evidence | Conclusion |

-**You must understand the relationship between the three,do whatever it takes**
+**You must understand the relationship between the three, do whatever it takes**

 ### Technical classes
 _____________________